-- Active Transportation As an active member of the Bike Month Humboldt Coalition: planned Bike Month Humboldt annually, created the Bike-Friendly Business program, and co-created the Humboldt Bike Challenge; updated the Humboldt Bay Bicycle Map, Regional Bicycle Plan (2018), and Safe Routes to School Prioritization Tool (2020); created a web-based Bicycle Map; participated in the Humboldt Trails Summit; supported the Great Redwood Trail; and joined the Mayor of Eureka's Task Force on Traffic Safety. - Transit Implemented 'Transit Takes Off' which funded later service on Saturdays, free rides on Saturday evenings, and free bus passes for a limited time; completed the Eureka Line Study (2018), the Mobility-on-Demand Strategic Development Plan (2020), and the McKinleyville Transit Study (2021); - Regional Planning Supported studies on sea-level rise; collaborated with jurisdictions to draft the Climate Action Plan; completed the 6th Regional Housing Needs Allocation (RHNA); and partnered with Caltrans and Eureka to complete the Broadway Multimodal Corridor Plan. - COVID-19 pandemic response The impact of the pandemic contributed to a dramatic reduction in transit ridership, changed commuting patterns in ways still unquantified, and led to volatility in construction costs and uncertainty in local sales tax revenues.
+• Active Transportation - As an active member of the Bike Month Humboldt Coalition: planned Bike Month Humboldt annually, created the Bike-Friendly Business program, and co-created the Humboldt Bike Challenge; updated the Humboldt Bay Bicycle Map, Regional Bicycle Plan (2018), and Safe Routes to School Prioritization Tool (2020); created a web-based Bicycle Map; participated in the Humboldt Trails

+Summit; supported the Great Redwood Trail; and joined the Mayor of Eureka's Task Force on Traffic Safety.

+• Transit - Implemented "Transit Takes Off" promotional project which funded later service on Saturdays, free rides on Saturday evenings, and free bus passes for a limited time; completed the Eureka Transit Line Study (2018), the Mobility-on-Demand Strategic Development Plan (2020), and the McKinleyville Transit Study (2021).

+• Regional Planning - Supported studies on sea-level rise; collaborated with jurisdictions on Climate Action Plans; completed the sixth cycle Regional Housing Needs Allocation (RHNA) Plan (2019); and partnered with Caltrans District 1 and the City of Eureka to complete the Eureka Broadway Multimodal Corridor Plan (2021).

+• COVID-19 pandemic response - The impact of the pandemic contributed to a dramatic reduction in transit ridership, changed commuting patterns in ways still unquantified, and led to volatility in construction costs and uncertainty in local sales tax revenues.
 HCAOG assisted in distributing millions of dollars in Federal coronavirus stimulus aid to transit agencies, jurisdictions and tribes.

+The 2017 RTP highlighted two projects of regional importance: completing the Humboldt Bay Trail between Arcata and Eureka, and completing the 101 Safety Corridor Interchange.
+Both projects have progressed since 2017 (e.g., additional funding secured, mitigation projects in the works, and necessary permits obtained) and they remain regional priorities to complete in the short-term (within 10 years or less).
+Additionally, in VROOM 2022-2042, HCAOG is renewing its commitment to transportation safety with emphasizing a focused regional priority to reduce traffic-related fatalities on the Broadway Corridor in Eureka, with the Vision Zero goal of eliminating traffic-related deaths and serious injuries.
+Priorities for the Broadway Corridor include both short-term safety enhancements and long-term multimodal improvements.

-Table Intro-1 lists the transportation projects included in VROOM 2017 that HCAOG member jurisdictions and Caltrans have since completed.
-The completed projects are from the 2017 RTP's Action Plans for each mode, unless otherwise noted.
+Table Intro-1 lists the transportation projects in VROOM 2017's Action Plans that HCAOG member jurisdictions have since completed.